How the Rebuilding or Repair Process Works

 It is important to keep in mind that Guaranteed Replacement Cost does not mean that the insurer pays you for the value of your home.
 The insurer pays the cost to rebuild your home including materials and labour.

 Replacement Cost may also be relevant to Personal Property and Contents.
-You can find more information about replacement cost terms as they pertain to contents on our website or by giving us a call.
+You can find more information about replacement cost terms as they pertain to contents on our website by giving us a call.

 Negotiating Your Home Insurance Offer

 The offer your insurer provides as part of Structure/Dwelling coverage is based on the bids they received along with some analysis and recommendation from the insurance adjuster.
 The insurance adjuster is an employee or independent contractor hired by the insurer to assess the damage to the structure, and they often want to save their employers’ money.
 One of the first times you meet the insurance adjuster will be to walk through your home and inspect the damage.

 If dealing with insurance adjusters leaves you anxious or uncertain as to whether you are taking the right steps to receive fulsome compensation, talk to someone who can help.
 We understand what you’re going through and we have made it our mission to help families like yours negotiate with their insurance companies.

 Our aim is to negotiate with the insurance company to provide you with fair compensation that allows you to properly rebuild your home and get back to your everyday life.
 We negotiate with the intent of avoiding arbitration, but we are prepared to see our client’s cases through the alternative dispute resolution process and/or the legal process where necessary.